 A Movie Buff’s Paradise Bares Joy and Tragedy Of Humanity

-This Year’s IFFI Has Taken Me To Iran, symptoms China, doctor Angola, sildenafil Canada, France, Korea, Latvia, Afghanistan and the Philippines
+This Year’s IFFI Has Taken Me To Iran, China, Angola, Canada, France, Korea, Latvia, Afghanistan and the Philippines

 I’m an experienced IFFIan.
 A week before the Fest, I bought myself a comfortable pair of walking chappals that worked well for me.
 I knew there’d be a lot of exercise involved in between the shows and screenings.
 I took the bus from my house to the ferry at Betim.
 At 0830 hrs, the ride across the Mandovi to the jetty at the Panjim end was a treat by itself.
 I walked to the theatres.
 Outside the Entertainment Society of Goa (ESG) gate, there’s a bustle of people to-ing and fro-ing from the bazar next door, fish and vegetables stuffed into polythene bags, and the bags themselves stuffed into bigger cloth bags.
 The people lugging them climbed into buses that were bursting at the seams.
 Real life, ready to be filmed, full of entertainment, pathos, humour, adventure, but I preferred reel life for the past week.